 A rose, is a rose, is a rose, according to Shakespeare.
 When it comes to ribs, though, there are many differences between types worth knowing.
-If you are or plan to be more than just a casual griller, this is seriously need-to-know information.
+If you plan to be more than just a casual griller, this is seriously need-to-know information.

-In a series of articles, we’re identifying the different kinds of porks ribs available to you, comparing their pros and cons (if there are any cons to ribs!), and teaching you how to prepare and smoke them.
+In a series of articles, we’re identifying the different kinds of pork ribs available to you, comparing their pros and cons (if there are any cons to ribs!), and teaching you how to prepare and smoke them.
 Plus, we’ll connect you with some of the absolute best recipes on the web for making mouth-watering, bone-sucking good ribs in your own backyard.

 Contents (Jump to Topic)